mariadb-corporation/mdbci/docs/src/architecture_and_workflow.md

 product@version+platform^platform_version

-In cases, when we need to use default product version on particular platfrom this encoding will be
+In cases, when we need to use default product version on particular platform this encoding will be

 ```
 mdbe@?+opensuse^13 => [http://downloads.mariadb.com/enterprise/WY99-BC52/mariadb-enterprise/5.5.42-pgo/opensuse/13]
 ```
-where mdbe@? means default mariadb community version on Opensuse13 target platfrom.
+where mdbe@? means default mariadb community version on Opensuse13 target platform.

 See also:
 * [Configuration files](general_configuration/configuration_files.md).